User: Jules Stewart

 The bar’s default music selection, cuts to a jangling medley on a fruit theme, streaming into my ear canal.
 I shake it off and set my own soundtrack, driving rain.

 I don’t bother to stifle a yawn.
-All I want to do is sleep and to wake with no recollection of the stalker’s victims, their bulging eyes, purple tongues, tear streaked faces of their relatives.
+All I want to do is sleep.
+My last investigation still weighing heavy in my mind.
+I need to sleep and to wake with no recollection of the stalker’s victims, their bulging eyes, purple tongues, tear streaked faces of their relatives.
 It's all archived here in this memory store so I can forget.

 Congratulations messages from the CEO’s of the corporation and requests for interviews from all the main influencers and commentators blink on the periphery of my vision.
 I keep them to one side.
 They can wait.
 They can all see I’m out, celebrating.